school holiday activities melbourne

 The Final Word

-With a bunch of boredom busters in Melbourne, your little ones will have plenty to do during the school holidays.
-What do you normally do to keep your kids entertained during the school holidays?
+With a bunch of boredom busters in Melbourne such as the 10 we’ve just been through in this article, your little ones will have plenty to do during the school holidays.
+What do you normally do to keep your kids entertained during the school holidays, and have any of the suggestions on this list given you ideas for something new to try?

 Ali Cheetham